quantumlib/Cirq/cirq-core/README.rst

 * To install the pre-release version of |cirq-core|, use ``pip install cirq-core~=1.0.dev``.
 (The ``~=`` has a special meaning to ``pip`` of selecting the latest version compatible with the ``1.*`` and ``dev`` in the name.
-Despite apperances, this will not install an old version 1.0 release!)
+Despite appearances, this will not install an old version 1.0 release!)

 If you would like to install Cirq with all the optional modules, not just
 |cirq-core|, then instead of the above commands, use ``pip install cirq`` for